 Crawlee, on the other hand, is fully asynchronous and based on Asyncio, making integration with other applications or the rest of your system much easier.

-No. While Scrapy and Crawlee are similar in that they're both full-fledged web scraping libraries, Crawlee not only provides an easier setup and learning curve but also offers cool features such as out-of-the-box support for headless browser crawling and complete type hint coverage.
+No. While Scrapy and Crawlee are similar in that they're both full-fledged web scraping libraries, Crawlee not only provides an easier setup and learning curve but also offers cool features such as out-of-the-box support for headless browser crawling, state persistence, complete type hint coverage, and more.

 Let's recap: it really comes down to Scrapy vs. Crawlee